Colophon

 The content

-I write content in markdown, which is converted to HTML by Jekyll.
+I write content in markdown, which is converted to HTML by a homemade script (that mostly mimicks Jekyll, but I was kind of tired of ruby and jekyll itself).
 For the dynamic content, I simply write cgi scripts in some scripting language (generally bash or perl, depending on the size of the script).

 The CSS itself is also hand-written, using LessCSS to make it less of a pain.